Do I have to have an appointment?

 Can my FBI results be sent to another individual or an address outside of the United States?

-The results can only be sent to you or to a designated attorney.
+Expedited FBI results can only be sent to you or to a designated attorney.
 If you have a designated attorney, you must provide a written request on the attorney’s letterhead that includes both your signature and your attorney’s signature.
-The FBI does not allow FBI criminal report information to be sent outside of the United States.
+The results from non-expedited FBI background checks can be sent to any address worldwide and the turnaround time is 2-4 weeks.

 What happens if my fingerprints are rejected?